ZamfirAndrei/typescriptFrameworkCloudWeb/README.md

-This is a framework used to the cnMaestro Cloud.
+This is a framework used to test the cnMaestro Cloud.
 The framework is based on Typescript and Playwright